Rather naively I assumed it was one of those things that all new traders would have looked up.

 When cross-matching came in, many complained their competitive edge disappeared or was drastically reduced.
 I can’t comment though, cross-matching was active before I made any proper money!

 How Does Cross Matching Affect Traders?

-With this formula, we can see the exact difference between the matching an order and being ‘cross matched’.
+With this formula, we can see the exact difference between matching an order and being ‘cross-matched’.

 However, it is important to note that Betfair respects the FIFO principle within the formula – first in, first out.
 I’ve seen many arguments to suggest that this simply isn’t being followed.
 For example, many people have noted how their money should be the first to enter the market but, instead, it ends up waiting behind others.
 I’ve thought it at times too, but in the same breath, it has also happened the other way around too.
 It’s important to be honest.